LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition

 Regarding subproblems, in most maps, the number of subproblems initially increases and then decreases as the number of agents increases.
 Initially, with only a few agents, decomposition is effective, but as the number of agents increases, decomposition becomes less effective.

 In terms of costs, the average time cost is less than 1 second in average, with a maximum of less than 3 seconds in the worst cases (such as 800 to 1000 dense agents), and memory usage remains below 1 MB.
-Comparatively, maps with more free grids than the number of agents require fewer computations and less memory space.
+Comparatively, maps with more passable cells than the number of agents require fewer computations and less memory space.

+We also studied how the decomposition of an instance changes as the number of agents and the agent density change (defined as the ratio between the number of agents and the number of passable cells), as shown in Fig. \ref{decom_summary}.
+We can observe that the maximum subproblem size is large only when both the agent density and the number of agents are high.
+In other words, instance decomposition can be effective even with a large number of agents, as long as the agent density is low.